stevekm/now-log/README.md

     local log_file="${log_dir}/.now_log.tsv"
 ```

+### Updates

+- added logging of hostname and username with each log message so you can tell which server you were logged into at the time

 # Filtering By Date
 The `filter_data.sh` script can be used to filter the log for all entries that match a given date.
 This is useful when its the end of the month and you need a list of entries for billing.